 Note: FLY can also work with schools individually to implement our program into a regular school-day schedule.
 Prices and registration process may vary with this option.
 Contact us if your school would like to know more about our tailored FLY program.

 What age group are FLY classes?
 Can my Kindergartner join?

 Our classes provide foreign language education to elementary and middle school students.
 Any student in grade 1 or higher can be registered for a FLY class.

-Kindergartners are accepted into a FLY class on a case-by-case basis unless there is enough interest at a school for a Kindergarten-only class.
-Otherwise, kindergarten students are placed on a waitlist after parents complete the registration/tuition process.
-Tuition must be paid in full for a student to be placed on a waitlist.
+Kindergartners are accepted into a FLY class if there is room still available after registration closes or if there is enough interest at a school for a Kindergarten-only class.
+Otherwise, kindergarten students are placed on a wait list after parents complete the registration/tuition process.
+Kindergartners may be pre-registered with the $25 pre-registration fee, but tuition must be paid in full between August 15- 31st to be considered for placement in a class.